ptschneider/my-docker-registry/README.md

 # docker-registry-cache

-N.B. see newer repo 'my-ctr-dns' which uses containerd & nerdctl instead of docker & docker-compose.
-Shows how to setup local image registry too, not just bind9 config.
+<b>N.B. see newer repo 'my-ctr-dns' which uses containerd & nerdctl instead of docker & docker-compose.
+Shows how to setup local image registry too, not just bind9 config.</b>

 ## Background